 MSDUs and A-MSDUs(11n) starting with the starting sequence number sequentially until there is an

 incomplete or missing(#10) MSDU or A-MSDU(11n) in the buffer.
+If no MSDUs or A-MSDUs are passed up to the next MAC process after the receipt of the BlockAckReq frame and the starting sequence number of the BlockAckReq frame is newer than the NextExpectedSequenceNumber for that Block Ack agreement, then the NextExpectedSequenceNumber for that Block Ack agreement is set to the sequence number of the BlockAckReq frame.

 If, after an MPDU is received, the receive buffer is full, the complete MSDU or A-MSDU(11n) with the

 earliest sequence number shall be passed up to the next MAC process.(11n)

+If, after an MPDU is received, the receive buffer is not full, but the sequence number of the complete MSDU or A-MSDU(11n) in the buffer with the lowest sequence number is equal to the NextExpectedSequenceNumber for that Block Ack agreement, then the MPDU shall be passed up to the next MAC process.

+Each time that the recipient passes an MSDU or A-MSDU for a Block Ack agreement up to the next MAC process, the NextExpectedSequenceNumber for that Block Ack agreement is set to the sequence number of the MSDU or A-MSDU that was passed up to the next MAC process plus one.

 The recipient shall(#1478) pass MSDUs and A-MSDUs up to the next MAC process(11n) in order of